Harrison4192/presenter/README.md

     generation so you can inspect your output.

--   **header words:** By supplying a character vector to the “header\_word” argument, you can automatically merge or color adjacent column headers based off a common key word.
-This functionality relies on word separation with “.” or "\_" and will not work properly in other cases like snakeCase.
+-   **header words:** By supplying a character vector to the “header_word” argument, you can automatically merge or color adjacent column headers based off a common key word.
+This functionality relies on word separation with “.” or “\_” and will not work properly in other cases like snakeCase.
 Can be left blank for no special formatting.